smitakhani/runner-game/README.md

 # runner-game
-Its a desktop game created in Java using AWT Components
+This is a desktop game created in Java using
+AWT Components and threading concept.